 Conclusions: There is an increasing trend in the number of economic studies in the field of OMS.
 More high-quality economic evaluations are needed to demonstrate the value of OMS procedures.
 To determine value, future studies should compare both costs and health-related outcomes.

-BACKGROUND: The use of a bronchial genomic classifier has been shown to improve the diagnostic accuracy of bronchoscopy for suspected lung cancer by identifying patients who may be more suitable for radiographic surveillance as opposed to undergoing invasive procedures.
-Our objective was to assess the cost-effectiveness of bronchoscopy plus genomic classifier versus bronchoscopy alone in the diagnostic work-up of patients at intermediate risk for lung cancer.
+INTRODUCTION: The use of a bronchial genomic classifier has been shown to improve the diagnostic accuracy of bronchoscopy for suspected lung cancer by identifying patients who may be more suitable for radiographic surveillance as opposed to invasive procedures.
+Our objective was to assess the cost-effectiveness of bronchoscopy plus a genomic classifier versus bronchoscopy alone in the diagnostic work-up of patients at intermediate risk for lung cancer.

-METHODS: A decision-analytic Markov model was developed to project the costs and effects of two competing strategies, using test performance from the AEGIS-1 and AEGIS-2 studies.
-Diagnostic accuracy of non-invasive and invasive follow-up, as well as associated adverse event rates were derived from published literature.
+METHODS: A decision-analytic Markov model was developed to project the costs and effects of two competing strategies by using test performance from the Airway Epithelial Gene Expression in the Diagnosis of Lung Cancer-1 and Airway Epithelial Gene Expression in the Diagnosis of Lung Cancer-2 studies.
+The diagnostic accuracy of noninvasive and invasive follow-up, as well as associated adverse event rates, were derived from published literature.
 Procedure costs were based on claims data and 2016 inpatient and outpatient reimbursement amounts.
-The model projected the number of invasive follow-up procedures, two-year costs and quality-adjusted life years, by strategy, and the resulting incremental cost-effectiveness ratio (ICER), discounted at 3% per annum.
+The model projected the number of invasive follow-up procedures, 2-year costs and quality-adjusted life-years (QALYs) by strategy, and resulting incremental cost-effectiveness ratio discounted at 3% per annum.

 CONCLUSIONS: Our analysis suggests that the use of a genomic classifier is associated with meaningful reductions in invasive procedures at about equal costs and is therefore a high-value strategy in the diagnostic work-up of patients at intermediate risk of lung cancer.